 Sober Hindsight is one of my favorite things about living alcohol-free.
 Sober Hindsight is something you only really experience when you've got a few sober weeks under your belt, and you've managed your way through some rough times without drinking.

-In other words you dealt with some shit raw – without numbing yourself with booze.
+In other words you dealt with some gritty stuff in the raw - without numbing yourself with booze.

 It's hard work doing this right?
 Especially when you're newly sober because your brain is screaming for it's usual coping mechanism.
 "Aaarrrggghhhh!!!" you scream internally…'Give me some relief!
 Poor me!
 Poor me!
 Pour me a drink!".

-But if you resist, if you don’t pour yourself a drink, if you dig deep and grind your way through the shit without reaching for that lovely numbing liquid (which really isn’t lovely at all but a false, temporary fix).. and the shit gets dealt with or fades away.. and more time passes… then sober hindsight is your payoff.
+But if you resist, if you don't pour yourself a drink, if you dig deep and grind your way through the the gritty time without reaching for that lovely numbing liquid (which really isn't lovely at all but a false, temporary fix).. and the stuff gets dealt with or fades away.. and more time passes… then sober hindsight is your payoff.

 I was gobsmacked when this first happened to me.
 Just by being sober through a huge upheaval and properly feeling my way through it meant that I felt more resolved about it, calmer about it.
 I had a better understanding of it.

 It was when we had to relocate cities and I was newly sober and didn't really want to move.
 I cried and cried and cried and cried and cried my eyes out.
 I was in a lot of emotional pain.. deeply sad about leaving our lovely community rich with friends and family.
 I was absolutely gutted and bawled for days.
 Honestly, it was intense and really hard work.

 Then we moved.. time went on and things started calming down in the new city … and suddenly I realised that while I was still sad about the move, having cried so many tears over it meant I felt ok.
 Better than I expected myself to feel.
 It felt like I'd honored my feelings by shedding so many tears and that alone made a huge difference looking back.
 That alone was enough.